Our powerful software has helped the utility company control and maintain its 1,000–vehicle fleet in a highly cost-efficient way.

 “For example, we can assess repairs on different types of vehicles to make decisions on which type of vehicle we should be buying.
 We can look into maintenance details and assess maintenance costs.

-We can even use FleetWave to analyse fleet utilization in order to deploy vehicles where they are needed and redeploy under-utilized vehicles.
+We can even use FleetWave to analyze fleet utilization in order to deploy vehicles where they are needed and redeploy under-utilized vehicles.
 FleetWave is helping us make better business decisions for all stakeholders involved.”

 A cost-effective information management system